Noosa + Borumba Dam Seascape + Rainforest + Astro* 10–13 Sep 2026

 We keep it calm and practical.
 Locations are chosen based on light, conditions, and safe access.

-- If conditions are poor, we shift to safer bays, different timing, or deeper editing labs.
+• If conditions are poor, we shift to safer bays, different timing, or deeper editing sessions.

 Why Borumba Dam is included